houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 * Light playground to try LED and 3.3 V laser module through strobe, target, rate, constant and preset modes;
 * Kid mode which locks walkie to the only channel and can be exited with holding OK for 2 seconds.

-Planned or experimental firmware ideas:

-* Wi-Fi talk mode for connecting walkie to any Wi-Fi network instead of just ESP-NOW;
-* TX-to-computer mode to send microphone audio or control packets from the walkie to the computer;
-* RX-from-computer mode to receive audio, commands or text from the computer and play/display it on the walkie;
-* Additional IoT control modes for lights, robots, sensors and other ESP32-based devices.

 ### User Interface